More people turn to pawn shops to make ends meet due to inflation

 “People are bringing canopies that you can buy at the Academy, and lounge chairs.
 Whatever they got laying around, and they think, well they are just sitting around, maybe the pawn shop will take it, or antiques.
 So, either they already sold what they had that was valuable and got rid of it, or they are just at the bottom of the barrell trying their best as well.”

-The items bought during Covid are now being pawned and sold to make ends meet.
+The items purchased during Covid are now being pawned and sold to make ends meet.

 “Instruments are probably a big thing.
-The easiest thing they can try to sell is to get what money they can to hold them over and make it until Friday.”
+The easiest thing they can try to sell is to get what money they can to hold them over and make it until Friday,” Donaldson said.

 Frierson says pawn shops are known to be places with all sorts of goods, but now is a place where many people are finding some extra help.